carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 ---
-title: Experimenting with my own programming language: Bonlang
+title: "Experimenting with my own programming language: Bonlang"
 description: An experiment turned into a learning experience
 tags: zurihac, languages
 ---